tumsakal/ADO.Net.Client/README.md

   the core library.
 * [ADO.Net.Client](https://www.nuget.org/packages/ADO.Net.Client/) is the highest level library that allows the consuming client code to allow the developer to focus on their SQL and encourages the developer to write more standard SQL and not follow properietary extensions unless necessary.
+This library does not consume the core library but instead interacts with it through an interface.

 ## Contributing